 Whether you require wheelchair access, ground floor accommodation or a wet room you have a lot of options when booking wheelchair accessible accommodation in the Peak District.

 A lot of wheelchair accessible accommodation here offers flexibility and can cater for individual needs.
-Such flexibility can include rearranging furniture to suit, hiring extra equipment, specially adapted emergency procedures and some staff will have had specific training to make you feel at ease.
-Whatever it is you may need to make your holiday stress free and comfortable can be provided or catered for.
+Such flexibility can include rearranging furniture to suit, hiring extra equipment, specially adapted emergency procedures and in many locations staff will have had specific training to make you feel at ease.
+Whatever you need to make your holiday stress free and comfortable can be provided or catered for.

 Types of Accessible Accommodation in The Peak District

 Holiday cottages in the Peaks offer flexibility to enjoy your holiday in your own way, and they can offer you a great deal of wheelchair friendly options.
 Whether you require minimal or no steps to the door, everything on ground level or perhaps a specially adapted ground floor bathroom you have many options here.
 Holiday cottages offer a cosy homely feel which can add that something special to your holiday in the Peaks.
 Cottages can feel spacious and there will be plenty of space for any extra equipment including a parking space.
 Cottages are based in some stunning locations including woodland, riverside, in a market town or among the hills.
 With lots of wheelchair-friendly activities, you will be sure to have a fun-filled holiday.
 Let’s look at some of the features you can expect from a wheelchair friendly holiday cottage.

 - Flat route to the car park from the house

 - Sink taps with lever handles